crocs-muni/open-source-development-course/README.md

 * **Contribute to an existing open-source project in scope of 50-60 hours.**
 The student chooses the open-source project for contribution themself, but this selection must be approved by the teachers till 29th September.
 Tasks from the [Red Hat Open Source Contest](https://research.redhat.com/red-hat-open-source-contest/) are pre-approved.
 If you choose elsewhere, look for known active projects that you are not yet part of.
 * **Track time spent on the project.**
 It is beneficial to develop such a habbit for further contract work the student could have later.
 (Teacher recommendation: [Toggl](https://toggl.com/) is nice, but pen-and-paper also work.)
+Detailed time sheets are required to pass the course.
+It has to be fine-grained, i.e., each work unit has to be stored in the time sheet, with corresponding date, time elapsed and work you did in that period.
+It is highly recommended to use Toggl, which does the tracking.
 * **Hand in two compulsory homework assignments.**
 These will cover git, CI/CD systems, pull requests and basic developer best practices.
 An approximate description of tasks can be found in the file [assignments.md](assignments.md).
 * **Deliver three short presentation (10 minutes talks) about your work.**